The Reserve

 Fauna & Flora

-The reserve has diverse habitats spanning from rolling grasslands to steep rocky hills, savannah thornveld and riverine forests.
-It is a Biodiversity Stewardship Reserve, which recognizes it as a custodian of shared natural heritage.
+The reserve has diverse habitats from rolling grasslands to steep rocky hills, savannah thornveld and riverine forests.
+It is a Biodiversity Stewardship Reserve, which recognises it as a custodian of shared natural heritage.
 This is evidenced in Manyoni’s strong focus on conserving and protecting indigenous flora and fauna.

-Conservation remains a top priority on the reserve, with numerous initiatives dedicated to safeguarding endangered species like cheetahs, leopard tortoises, and white-backed vultures.
-In tandem with these conservation efforts, the reserve, lodge management, and the Zululand Conservation Trust are committed to implementing programs that uplift and empower neighboring communities in Zululand.
+Conservation remains a top priority on the reserve, with numerous initiatives dedicated to safeguarding endangered species like black and white rhino, cheetah, leopard, tortoise, and white-backed vulture.
+In tandem with these conservation efforts, the reserve, lodge management, and the Zululand Conservation Trust are committed to implementing programs that uplift and empower neighbouring communities in Zululand.

 Enquire Now